sriram1671/RAG_withChatHistory_MPG/README.md

    ```

 2. **Set up environment**:
-   - Copy `env_template.txt` to `.env`
    - Add your OpenAI API key to the `.env` file

 3. **Upload PDFs**:
    - Use the file uploader in the left sidebar
-   - Click "🔄 Process PDF" to extract and index the content
+   - Click " Process PDF" to extract and index the content
    - The system will process text, images, and tables automatically

 4. **Ask questions**: